Political Economy of Climate Idea Lab

 The Political Economy of Climate Idea Lab explores how political and economic forces shape policy and societal responses to climate change.

 Launched in Fall 2024, the Lab focuses on fostering synergies around climate fairness and environmental justice, international collaboration or lack thereof, interests shaping the effectiveness of energy transition, and political constraints on environmental (especially climate) policies.
 The Political Economy of Climate Idea Lab is co-led by Professors M. Victoria Murillo and Geoffrey Heal.
+During the 2025-2026 academic year, Nikhar Gaikwad will serve as an interim lead on behalf of M. Victoria Murillo.

 The Lab hosts an ongoing seminar series to convene faculty, postdoctoral scholars, and graduate students from various disciplines across the university to engage in discussion of emerging concepts and issues within climate change that possess a distinct political economy focus.
 During the Fall 2024 semester, the seminar series focused on the political economy of forests.
 During the Spring 2025 semester, the seminar series will focus on fossil fuel communities and how they are affected by and can respond to energy transition.